- Expense Code Desc. (PDF)

 A: Contact Tracy Arndt in Accounting.
 She can share the available balance in any of the College’s funds – including grant indirect funds.
 She can also train you in how to view this information yourself (assuming you are an authorized Banner Finance user).
-Tracy’s back-up for this type of inquiry is Dorothy Johnson.
+Tracy’s back-up for this type of inquiry is the Grants Accountant.

 How many days do I have to reconcile my online Pcard statement?

 A: Cardholders and reconcilers have the first six calendar days of each month to complete the online Pcard reconciliation process, i.e. from the 1st of the month through the 6th.
 (Note: Calendar days include Saturdays, Sundays and holidays.)

 How many days does my approver have to approve my online Pcard statement?

 A: Your approver has four calendar days to approve your online Pcard statement – from the 7th of the month through the 10th.
 If you complete your online reconciliation before the 6th of the month, your approver can begin reviewing as soon as your statement is ready, i.e. before the 7th of the month.
 In other words, the earlier you reconcile and review your online Pcard statement, the more days your approver has to complete online review and approval.